-Corequisite: EDUC 2403FE Prerequisite: PSYC 1503
+Co-requisite: EDUC 2403FE Pre-requisite: PSYC 1503

-EDUC 2403FE Psych Child/Adolescent Development Field Experience
+EDUC 2403FE Psych Child/Adol Dev Field Experience

 A laboratory experience required for all Education majors.
-One hour per week for ten weeks spent as an observer/aide in an assigned school classroom.
+One and a half hours per week for ten weeks spent as an observer/aide in an assigned school classroom.
 This experience is attached to Psychology of Child and Adolescent Development (EDUC 2403).
 The student is encouraged to successfully complete the field experience requirements before practicums and is required to complete them before being accepted into student teaching.
 (Arranged)

-Corequisite: EDUC 2403
+Co-requisite: EDUC 2403